10 Easy DIY Ideas With Glass Bottles That Will Brighten Your Day

-Had a party at home and now you’re stuck with empty wine and beer bottles lying all around the house?
+Had a party at home just before the lockdown and now you’re stuck with empty wine and beer bottles lying all around the house?
 Instead of just throwing them away, you can try your hand at these creative DIY projects using old bottles.
-Check out 10 easy DIYs which you can try right away:
+Check out these 10 easy ideas with DIY glass bottles which you can try right away:

 Note: Use bottles in different sizes to create interesting groupings.
 Before you start recycling the empty bottles, place them in warm water to remove the labels off them easily.
 If you’re painting the bottles multiple times, allow it to dry after each application.
 Use acrylic or fabric paints to paint your bottles.